decentraland/adr/docs/ADR-44-signed-fetch.md

 ## Context and Problem Statement

 We want to integrate our dApps with the explorer in order to provide a better experience for our users.
-To do so we need to send request authenticated as a wallet.
+To do so we need to send request authenticated by the user's wallet.

 ## Considered options